 Psychological Dependency and Withdrawal

 Once you start taking anabolic steroids for competition, you will not be able to stop.
 Anabolic steroid withdrawal and dependency disorders are frequently reported (2).
 Users of anabolic steroids begin to feel dependent on them for success.

 Without them, they feel they are missing the key element physically and mentally, which has artificially created their success.
 Since mental toughness is the most important attribute in mixed martial arts, it is very scary to rely on artificial confidence produced by an illegal drug.

 It could be devastating to an athlete to one day stop taking anabolic steroids and not experience the physical and psychological effects they have been so accustomed to.
 The athlete may have a difficult time finding the self-confidence necessary to compete again.

 Loss of Endurance

 An increase in muscle mass with anabolic steroid use has also contributed to a decrease in endurance.
-Many matches have been lost simply due to lack of endurance.
+Many matches have been lost simply due to a lack of endurance.
 Users of anabolic steroids typically neglect, or have a difficult time, getting their endurance to an adequate level.
-In fact, some fighters consider endurance more important than strength.
+Some fighters consider endurance more important than strength.

 Non-medical use of anabolic steroids is dangerous.
 It is a drug and must be respected as such.
-Advocates of steroid use argue there are “safer” ways to ‘cycle on and off’ with little complications.
-This may be true, however, in the sport of mixed martial arts, the advantage in strength gains relative to the importance of strength, are not worth the health risks.
+Advocates of steroid use argue there are “safer” ways to ‘cycle on and off’ with few complications.
+This may be true, however, in the sport of mixed martial arts, the advantage in strength gains relative to the importance of strength is not worth the health risks.